jaredhanson/passport-dropbox/README.md

-**NOTE:** Dropbox continues to support OAuth 1.0, but OAuth 2.0 is now preferred.
-Developers are encouraged to use [passport-dropbox-oauth2](https://github.com/florianheinemann/passport-dropbox-oauth2) when developing new applications.
+**NOTICE:** Dropbox supports both OAuth 1.0 and OAuth 2.0.
+This strategy implements support for OAuth 1.0.
+If you are building a new application, OAuth 2.0 is preferred.
+In that case, [passport-dropbox-oauth2](https://github.com/florianheinemann/passport-dropbox-oauth2) can be used as a strategy.

 # passport-dropbox